How Generation X can ensure for retirement during times of uncertainty.

 Here are a few recommendations on how you can help ensure your retirement:

 - See Social Security as a bonus.
-If you want to maintain your current lifestyle after you retire, you can’t depend on Social Security.
-According Aon Hewitt's annual study, The Real Deal: 2012 Retirement Income Adequacy at Large Companies, Social Security payments will only cover 33 percent of what that average American needs to cover the amount needed at retirement age to cover retirement expenses through an average life expectancy (87 for males, 88 for females).
+If you want to maintain your current lifestyle after you retire, you cant depend on Social Security.
+According to Aon Hewitt's annual study, The Real Deal: 2012 Retirement Income Adequacy at Large Companies, Social Security payments will only cover 33 percent of what the average American needs to cover retirement expenses through an average life expectancy (87 for males, 88 for females).

 - Start stockpiling cash now.
 Time is still on your side, so you should take advantage of compound interest and the time you still have to save for the future.
 You can start by maximizing your contributions to your employer's 401(k) plan.
 Also, consider deferred annuities, which offer tax deferral on growth.

 - Get good guidance.
-Fortunately there are professionals out there that can help you plan accordingly and make prudent decisions for the future.
-Contact one of our agent whose can help you plan for the unforeseeable future.
+Fortunately, there are professionals out there that can help you plan accordingly and make prudent decisions for the future.
+Contact one of our agents who can help you plan for the future.